Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/integrated-games/minecraft.md

 # Minecraft Websocket Integration (by KK964)

+## Description
- Allows websockets to run commands on your server
+ Allows websockets to run commands on your server.

 ### Building
     $ mvn